 Role-Based Access Control (RBAC) is a built-in Kubernetes feature.
 It lets you control what individual users and service accounts can do by assigning them one or more roles.
 Each role allows a combination of actions, such as creating and listing Pods but not deleting them.

 You should use RBAC to assign appropriate roles to each user and service account that interacts with your cluster.
-Developers may not need as many roles as operators and administrators, while CI/CD systems and Pod service accounts can be granted the bare minimum permissions needed to run their jobs.
+Developers may need fewer roles than operators and administrators, while CI/CD systems and Pod service accounts can be granted the minimum permissions needed to run their jobs.

 Roles must be as granular as possible to have the greatest security effect.
 Over-privileged roles, configured with too many permissions, are a risk because they grant attackers extra capabilities without providing any benefit to the legitimate user.